Hilton-Santana/ToyCAD/README.md

 ![](media/toycad.gif)

 # Pre-Requisites
-- The project is managed with cmake which can be installed in [here](https://cmake.org/download/)
+- The project is managed with CMake, which can be installed in [here](https://cmake.org/download/)
-- You must also install QT5, on Linux this can be done with:
+- You must also install QT5, on Linux/Ubuntu, this can be done with:
 ```
 sudo apt-get install qtbase5-dev
 ```